-Promoting Diversity and Active Role of Women in the Workplace
+Promoting Diversity and Women’s Empowerment in the Workplace

 The president of the CITIZEN WATCH has committed to promote diversity and vigorously create a work environment for embracing the promotion.